 Farfalle with Tuna and Olives

-This is one of my favorite summertime dishes.
+This is one of my husband's favorite dishes.
 Typical Mediterranean flavors complement this simple tuna and pasta dish perfectly, creating a superb taste sensation.
 For the best results, use only summer garden, vine-ripened tomatoes and premium gourmet canned tuna.
 (Tip: Compari tomatoes have that "summer garden taste" and are available year-round.)

 1/2 cup extra virgin olive oil or canola oil